cwma86/HttpServer/README.md

 Rust HTTP Server

 ## Description
-This is a simple rust project to learn the language through implementing a simple web server
+This is a simple rust project to learn the language through implementing a simple web server that leverages a threadpool architecture to enable processing requests from multiple users.

 ## Building
 To build the application navigate to the source code directory from the repo root `./httserver`